tumisang-kalagobe/hybrid-electric-truck/README.md

 The fuel consumption data is written into *Fuel Consumption Data* for all of the drive trains and the various drive cycles.

 Details of the modelling and the results thereof can be found in "Thesis.pdf".
+My Final PowerPoint presentation is also included in "Presentation.pdf".

 *Copyright disclaimer: This work may be used for further research, design developments and other projects provided that due credit is given for the initial models and data.
 Suggested reference: Kalagobe, T. (2019).
 Reduction of Fuel Consumption and CO2 Emissions using a Hybrid Drive Train in a Truck Logistics Operation.*